Rizq0/portfolio-website/README.md

 ### Challenges faced:

 - Framer Motion animations, while functional, didn’t meet my initial expectations in terms of visual impact.
 Fine-tuning the animations for better consistency and fluidity proved challenging.
 The final product was not up to standards, so it has been shelved for now.
-The next step would be to use a lightweight & easy-to-integrate animation library, bringing me to React Transition Group.
+The next step would be to use a lightweight & easy-to-integrate animation library, bringing me to React Transition Group / React Intersection Observer.

 - Deploying the website introduced some hurdles, particularly due to import errors due to assets in /src that were not built with the production build that required debugging.
 Imports were changed and now follow Vite / React best practices.